This website is being reviewed for updates. Some information is offline. We apologize for any inconvenience.

 Value-Based Payment Mechanisms

 Some rural communities are financing telehealth programs through value-based payment mechanisms, such as accountable care organizations (ACOs), that value quality over volume of care.
 These programs seek to use telehealth to achieve quality, outcome, and cost targets, including reductions in hospital readmissions, lengths of stay, and transfers to larger care centers.
 For example, Oregon's Coordinated Care Organizations (CCOs) receive global budgets to integrate physical, behavioral, and dental healthcare for members.
-CCOs have invested in several telehealth initiatives to improve the health of Oregonians, including telemental health services, remote patient monitoring, and telementoring.
+CCOs have implemented technologies including telemental health services, remote patient monitoring, and telementoring.

 Telehealth User Fees